 The Council successfully assisted 50 households into stable accommodation, meeting its target.
-Legal advice and advocacy services were provided to 99 households, just short of the target of 80.
+Legal advice and advocacy services were provided to 99 households.
 The homelessness prevention program significantly exceeded its target, helping 191 households compared to the 75 aimed for.
 All nine community hubs met their visitor targets, with satisfaction remaining high at 88%.